ietf-wg-cellar/matroska-specification/iana.md

 a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.

-The Chapter Codec IDs are to be allocated according to the "First Come First Served" policy [@!RFC8126].
+The Chapter Codec IDs are to be allocated according to the "Specification Required" policy [@!RFC8126].

 (#chapter-codec-registry-table) shows the initial contents of the "Chapter Codec IDs" registry.
 Note that the Change Controller for all entries in (#chapter-codec-registry-table) is "IETF".